ajrobbins04/python_dataStructures/md/sets.md

 ![Image of Waldo from "Where's Waldo"](../images/sets_intro.jpg)

 # Sets
 For the record, sets really would be the data structure that crushes the competition in "Where's Waldo".
-But, Sets are more properly characterized in technology as the data structure that's great at determining membership.
+But, Sets are more properly characterized in technology as the data structure that's great at determing membership.

 Interestingly, sets are able to exceed at being able to determine whether it is storing a particular data value, even though it never attempts to sort its incoming data.